KhronosGroup/OpenCL-Guide/README.md

 - [Additional Resources](./chapters/additional_resources.md)

 ## The OpenCL SDK

-Content here
+Content in preparation

 ## Using OpenCL

-Content here
+Content in preparation

 ## OpenCL Extensions
-Content here
+Content in preparation

 ---